Skip to main content

 This is just a part of our universal rule to treat a bare ? like ? extends Object.

-• The rule written specifically for ? extends Object applies only if the nullness operator of the Object bound is UNION_NULL.
+• The rule written specifically for ? extends Object applies only if there is reason to be comfortable treating the nullness operator of the Object bound as UNION_NULL.

 Substitution